2023 Best Social Sciences Schools in Michigan

 Top 10 Best Social Sciences Schools

-Our 2023 rankings named University of Michigan - Ann Arbor the best school in Michigan for social sciences students.
-Located in the medium-sized city of Ann Arbor, U-M is a public college with a fairly large student population.
+Our analysis found University of Michigan - Ann Arbor to be the best school for social sciences students who want to pursue a degree in Michigan.
+Located in the midsize city of Ann Arbor, U-M is a public college with a fairly large student population.

 The average amount in student loans that social sciences majors at U-M take out is $16,521.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $456.